-You may be able to get 30 hours free childcare if:
+You may be able to get 30 hours funded early education and childcare if:

 You may have to pay for extra costs like meals, nappies or trips.